-Dr. Huggett is now in the process of launching a new series of lamps with lights that eliminate blue light form the light spectrum.
+Dr. Huggett is now in the process of launching a new series of lamps with lights that eliminate high energy blue light (HEV) from the light spectrum.
 Blue light has been identified as being dangerous to your eyes and may contribute to various eye disorders.

 Connie is the cheerful voice you hear on the phone when you call for an appointment or have a question.
 And she is the cheerful person who greets you when you come into the office.
 Connie is responsible for making appointments, keeping your chart up-to-date, submitting the proper paperwork for your insurance and coordinating with the lab to order your new glasses.
 In a nutshell, Connie runs that office and keeps everything running smoothly.